wilsonify/wilsonify.github.io/content/recipes/BANANA CREAM PIE15.md

 Press the dough into the pie plate so that it’s even and going up the sides.
 You know how a pie

 crust should look.
-(At this point, you can stick that shit in the fridge to bake later or get
+(At this point, you can stick that    in the fridge to bake later or get

 right down to business.
 Your call.)

 4 Line the inside of your crust with foil and pour a bunch of dried beans in there that you

 aren’t planning on eating.
-This weird shit keeps the crust in place while it bakes.
+This weird    keeps the crust in place while it bakes.
 Trust the

 system.
 Throw this in the oven for 12 minutes, then pull it out and remove the foil and beans.